-Preimplantation Genetic Diagnosis (PGD) ensures the genetic health of embryos therefore preventing hereditary diseases.
+Preimplantation Genetic Diagnosis (PGD) ensures the genetic health of embryos, helping prevent hereditary diseases.
 PGD also offers more than 99% accuracy in gender selection.

 Pre-implantation genetic testing allows individuals with a significant inherited disease in their family to prevent its transmission to their offspring.
 This procedure also allows the selection of the gender of your baby while ensuring a secure and safe treatment.